Keto German Chocolate Cake: Coconut Pecan Frosting

 Toast pecans and set aside: Preheat oven to 300 degrees.
 Place chopped pecans on a baking sheet and toast for 7 to 8 minutes, or until fragrant.
 Set aside.

-In a medium-sized saucepan, mix together the coconut cream or evaporated milk,, egg yolks, butter, and sweetener and heat over medium heat.
-Whisk occasionally until mixture reaches a low boil.
+In a medium-sized saucepan, mix together the coconut cream or evaporated milk, egg yolks, butter, and sweetener and heat over medium heat.
+Whisk occasionally until the mixture reaches a low boil.
 Once boiling, whisk constantly until thickened, around 5 minutes.

 Remove from heat and stir in the vanilla, coconut, and toasted pecans.

-Allow frosting to come to room temperature.
-Then, transfer to a sealed container and place in the fridge until completely cooled and thickened, several hours to overnight.
-If frosting becomes too hard to spread, place in the microwave just a few seconds or until just soft enough to spread.
+Allow the coconut pecan frosting to cool.
+If it's still too thin to spread, cover it and place it in the fridge until thickened.
+Frosting can be made up to 1 day ahead of time and kept in the fridge.
+If frosting becomes too hard to spread after being refrigerated, place in the microwave just a few seconds or on the stove over low heat until just soft enough to spread.
+Be careful not to melt it!!!

 To frost a 2-layer cake:

 Start by using a serrated knife to level off the top of the cake layers for a flat surface if needed.
 Then, place the first cake layer on a cake plate or cake stand with 4 pieces of parchment paper underneath (optional).
 Spread half of the coconut pecan frosting on top of the cake.
-Add the top cake layer and spread the rest of the coconut pecan frosting over the top, not going fully to the edge.
-Then, frost the sides with chocolate buttercream using my naked cake method and pipe a design around the top edge.
-Gently remove the parchment paper, if using.
+Add the top cake layer upside down.
+Then, frost the sides of the cake using my naked cake method.
+Pipe a design around the top edge of the cake (optional) and fill the middle with the remaining coconut pecan frosting.
+Gently remove parchment paper, if using.

 To frost a 3-layer cake:

 Start by using a serrated knife to level off the top of the cake layers for a flat surface if needed.
 Then, place the first cake layer on a cake plate or cake stand with 4 pieces of parchment paper underneath (optional).
-Spread half of the coconut pecan frosting on top of the cake.
+Spread ⅓ of the coconut pecan frosting on top of the cake.
 Add the second cake layer.
-Then, spread the rest of the frosting over the top.
-Add the top cake layer.
-Frost the sides and the top with chocolate buttercream using my naked cake method.
-Gently remove the parchment paper, if using.
+Then, spread the next ⅓ of the frosting over the top.
+Add the top cake layer upside down.
+Frost the sides using my naked cake method.
+Pipe a design around the top edge of the cake (optional) and fill the middle with the remaining coconut pecan frosting.
+Gently remove parchment paper, if using.

-For the sweetener, I prefer to use a Monk Fruit/Erythritol Blend.
-However, any granulated keto sweetener will work. ***UPDATE*** I now recommend using allulose, monk fruit/allulose blend, or xylitol for the sweetener because I've found that erythritol-based sweeteners can sometimes cause the frosting to be grainy after it's refrigerated.
+For the sweetener, I prefer to use allulose, a monk fruit/allulose blend, or xylitol because I've found that erythritol-based sweeteners can sometimes cause the frosting to be grainy after it's refrigerated.
 If using pure allulose, add an extra ⅓ cup because it's not as sweet as other sweeteners.
+However, any keto granulated sweetener will work!

 As a gift to my readers, I've teamed up with BESTI SWEETENERS to give you guys 10% off!
 Simply enter the code "CRAVEABLE" at checkout.